 The day after St. Fanourios is the eve of St. John the Baptist, yet another great celebration.
 While getting to my favourite beach mentioned above, I discovered the respective church nearby.
 I sat to meet the organizers, during the time they were preparing the courtyard.
 The pots were already in the fire, and tables were everywhere.
 I had my morning coffee under the big tree in the yard and after a while, I went down to the beach.

-In Kos there is a neighbourhood of Muslims, Platani, where this community has always lived.
-I went to meet them and got inside Ayshe's house, where, along with her friends, they were filling and wrapping flowers of zucchini.
+On the island of Kos, there is a neighbourhood of Muslims, Platani, where this community has always lived.
+I went to meet them and went inside Ayshe's house, where, along with her friends, they were filling and wrapping flowers of zucchini.
 They were preparing for a celebration and had to wrap hundreds of them.
-They offered me sweet watermelon, which was very tasty and for my bad luck I did not have enough time to stay for lunch where the flowers would have been cooked.
+They offered me sweet watermelon, which was very tasty and for my bad luck, I did not have enough time to stay for lunch where the flowers would have been cooked.
 There I met sweet Hatice, age 81, who invited me to her house that looked like it came out from another time.

 Salt Lake Serenity: Tigaki's Surreal Backdrop